Ben Nicholson

-Benjamin Lauder Nicholson, OM (10 April 1894 – 6 February 1982) was an English painter of abstract compositions (sometimes in low relief), landscapes, and still-life.
+Benjamin Lauder Nicholson, OM (10 April 1894 – 6 February 1982) was an English painter and sculptor of abstract compositions (sometimes in low relief), landscapes, and still-life.
 He was one of the leading promoters of abstract art in England.

 Background and training

 Nicholson was born on 10 April 1894 in Denham, Buckinghamshire, the son of the painters Sir William Nicholson and Mabel Pryde, and brother of the artist Nancy Nicholson, the architect Christopher Nicholson and Anthony Nicholson.
 His maternal grandmother Barbara Pryde (née Lauder) was a niece of the famous artist brothers Robert Scott Lauder and James Eckford Lauder.
 The family moved to London in 1896.
 Nicholson was educated at Tyttenhangar Lodge Preparatory School, Seaford, at Heddon Court, Hampstead and then as a boarder at Gresham's School, Holt, Norfolk.
 He trained as an artist in London at the Slade School of Fine Art between 1910 and 1911, where he was a contemporary of Paul Nash, Stanley Spencer, Mark Gertler, and Edward Wadsworth.
 According to Nash, with whom he formed a close friendship, Nicholson spent more time during his year at the Slade playing billiards than painting or drawing, since the abstract formality of the green baize and the constantly changing relationships of the balls were, he later claimed, of more appeal to his aesthetic sense.

 Nicholson was married three times.
 His first marriage was to the painter Winifred Roberts; it took place on 5 November 1920 at St Martin-in-the-Fields Church, London.
 Nicholson and Winifred had three children: a son, Jake, in June 1927; a daughter, Kate (who later also became a painter), in July 1929; and a son, Andrew, in September 1931.
 They were divorced in 1938.
 His second marriage was to fellow artist Barbara Hepworth on 17 November 1938 at Hampstead Register Office.
 Nicholson and Hepworth had triplets, two daughters, Sarah and Rachel, and a son, Simon, in 1934.
 They were divorced in 1951.
 The third and final marriage was to Felicitas Vogler, a German photographer.
 They married in July 1957 and divorced in 1977.